bizkite-co/handterm/CONVENTIONS.md

 The `eslint-files.json` contains the list of `filePath`, `errorCount`, and `warningCount` of linted files with problems.
 Use that file to work through all the files with problems.

-The `eslint-files.json` can be refreshed by running `npm run lint:save` and then `npm run lint:get-files`.
+The `eslint-files.json` can be refreshed by running `npm run lint:save-files`.

 Run `npm run lint -- <edited-file-relative-path>` after editing each file to ensure the changes you're making are _reducing_ the number of linting problems.